A mini travel guide of Skiathos island!

 In Bourtzi, you will find many visitors sitting on benches by the sea just admiring the beautiful views!

 Also, the Cultural Center in the area hosts the Museum of Maritime and Cultural Tradition of Skiathos.
-It narrates the two centuries of Shipbuilding and Maritime History of the island.
+It narrates the island’s two centuries of shipbuilding and maritime history.

 Bourtzi Skiathos island things to do